zarf-dev/proposals/0008-show-manifest-and-values/README.md

 #### Story 1

 As a creator of Zarf packages, I want to make sure that the variables in my package are properly rendered with the expected values.
-I want to check this for both manifests and values files so I run `zarf package show manifests path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf package show values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`
+I want to check this for both manifests and values files so I run `zarf dev inspect manifests path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf dev inspect values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`

 #### Story 2

-As a deployer of Zarf packages, I want to make sure that the variables in my package are properly rendered for both manifests and values files before I deploy so I run `zarf package show manifests zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component` and `zarf package show values-files zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component`
+As a deployer of Zarf packages, I want to make sure that the variables in my package are properly rendered for both manifests and values files before I deploy so I run `zarf package inspect manifests zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component` and `zarf package inspect values-files zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component`

 ### Risks and Mitigations